-SAT testing: The Critical Reading section
+SAT testing: The Evidence-Based Reading and Writing section

 SAT testing: The Math section

-SAT testing: The Writing test, part two
+SAT testing: The Optional Essay

 SAT prep is a proven way to increase your scores.
 While you need to have a strong foundation in writing, reading, and math to score well, SAT test prep will teach you strategies to get the most from the knowledge you have.
 SAT help will allow you to determine your weaknesses and focus on improving them.
 Check out the free SAT practice test available here at Peterson's to get some great prep right now.